giusfds/AEDS-I/aeds_theldo/Ed's/ed02/readMe.txt

 0215.c 10/08

-0216.c 10/08 - apresentei dificuldades ao fazer, tirar duvidas sobre as condicoes do if 14/08 - duvidas tiradas na sala, sobre and e or
+0216.c 10/08 - apresentei dificuldades ao fazer, tirar duvidas sobre as condicoes do if 14/08 - duvidas tiradas na sala, sobre and, or e not

 Inicio do uso da biblioteca "Giuseppe.h"